-Leghorn remained the easiest Italian town for Jews to live in during at least two centuries and developed that Jewish style of its own which is preserved in the books of Elia Benamozegh and of which perhaps the paintings of Amedeo Modigliani show traces.
-The differences of origins were of course reflected in the differences of rituals and melodies, and in their turn the differences of rituals were preserved by separate synagogues.
-Three synagogues—la scola italiana, la scola tedesca, la scola spagnola—were frequently to be found in the same town; in Rome not long ago, there were still five synagogues preserving an interesting distinction between scola catalanoaragonese and scola spagnola.
+Leghorn remained the easiest Italian town for Jews to live in during at least two centuries and developed a particular Jewish style of its own, which is preserved in the books of Elia Benamozegh and of which, perhaps, the paintings of Amedeo Modigliani show traces.
+The differences of origins were of course reflected in the differences of rituals and melodies, and in their turn, the differences of rituals were preserved by separate synagogues.
+Three synagogues – la scola italiana, la scola tedesca, la scola spagnola – were frequently to be found in the same town; in Rome not long ago, there were still five synagogues preserving an interesting distinction between scola catalanoaragonese and scola spagnola.

 No doubt, ghetto life favored some peculiarity.
 The dialect of the Roman Jews is known to have remained considerably more archaic than that of the Roman Christians, and of course Hebrew words and sentences were inserted into the local dialect.
 In the Piedmontese jargon of the Jews there were some Yiddish words imported into Piedmont by Jews of Ashkenazi provenance—the Ottolenghi, Treves, and Diena, who were destined to play such an important part in recent Italian history.
 So it was usual to speak of the Becher for kiddush, or of the Orzai for Jahrzeit, the anniversary of a death.